-These Cheesy Mushroom Meatless Meatballs will leave you doubting that that these little flavor-packed nuggets are meatless.
+These Cheesy Mushroom Meatless Meatballs will leave you doubting that these little flavor-packed nuggets are meatless.
 Both the texture and the flavor of these “meat” balls are meat-like and the flavors are seriously delicious.
 Bite after bite they sing in your mouth!
 You can taste the spices and the richness of the mushrooms and cheese.

 Eaten on their own, with sauce or with pasta and sauce…These Cheesy Mushroom Meatless Meatballs are a fantastic meatless meal option!
 I decided that 2017 is the year I cut down a bit on meat dinners.
 We really don’t need to eat meat every day for dinner.

 Recently I heard about an all-natural Non-GMO verified, clean label line of specialty sauces called Jar Goods and was told that the taste would blow my socks off if I gave it a taste.
 Between the creators of the sauce being local, and the fact that I heard that Jar Goods, was one of six small business in the food industry selected out of 400+ applicants for the inaugural year of the Chobani Food Incubator.
 (Wow!!)
 And the quality of the sauce…I had to try it out.

 The selection criteria for the Incubator Group was based on the applicant’s business ideas and shared values.
 The fact that Chobani is giving support to start-ups and the fact that a local company who just so happens to have a delicious product made the cut is impressive!

 In case you are wondering…”Clean label” means a product is natural and chemical-free.
 A growing ingredient and labeling trend that many consumers are thrilled about.